 Under this category, those factors are referred that have the potential to hurt the reputation or the performance of an organization.
-They are the external factors on which an organization has no control but it may consider putting in place a contingency plan in order to mitigate its impact to some extent if they occur.
-For instance, drought poses a serious threat to any agricultural-based economy as it may potentially reduce or completely damage the crop yield.
+They are the external factors on which an organization has no control.
+Still, it may consider putting in place a contingency plan to mitigate its impact to some extent if they occur.
+For instance, drought poses a severe threat to any agricultural-based economy as it may potentially reduce or ultimately damage the crop yield.

 Advantages of SWOT Analysis in Business

-- It can be applied to an organization, an individual, or a team for setting up objectives for strategic planning.
+- Can be applied to an organization, an individual, or a team for setting up objectives for strategic planning;

-- It involves multi-level analysis that provides valuable information about an organization by looking at each of the four elements of the SWOT analysis.
+- Involves multi-level analysis that provides valuable information about an organization by looking at each of the four elements of the SWOT analysis.

-- It requires the combination of both qualitative and quantitative information which eventually warrants data integration from multiple sources that helps in improving the enterprise-level planning.
+- It requires a combination of both qualitative and quantitative information.
+It eventually warrants data integration from multiple sources that help in improving the enterprise-level planning.

-- It does not require any technical skills nor training, rather it can be conducted by anyone who has the knowledge of the business in question.
+- Does not require any technical skills nor training; instead, it can be conducted by anyone who has knowledge of the business in question;

-- It is also a low-cost technique as there is no requirement of hiring an external highly paid consultant.
+- A low-cost technique, as there is no requirement of hiring an external highly paid consultant.

-- It is a simple method that can be conducted in a relatively shorter period of time vis-à-vis other problem-solving techniques.
+- A simple method that can be conducted in a relatively shorter period of time vis-à-vis other problem-solving techniques;

 - It can help in identifying the core competencies of an organization.

-- It can help in understanding the past, present, and future such the past and current information can be used to chalk out the future plans.
+- It can help in understanding the past, present, and future, such as the past and current information that can be used to chalk out plans.

 Disadvantages of SWOT Analysis

 - Since it does not use any weight for the factors, it fails to provide any mechanism to rank the significance of one factor over others.
-As such, it is very difficult to ascertain the true impact of any factor on the overall objective.
+As such, it is challenging to ascertain the true impact of any element on the overall objective.

 - It makes each factor one-dimensional as it which categorizes them as a strength, weakness, opportunity, or threat.
-As such, each attribute or factor apparently has only one one-dimensional effect on the problem being analyzed.
+As such, each attribute or factor has only one one-dimensional effect on the problem being analyzed.